 If you’ve been in a car accident, you might wonder how much you can expect to receive as a settlement from the insurance company.
-In fact, a common question we receive is, “what is the average settlement for a car accident?”
-We wish this was an easy question to answer, but the truth is, it depends on several variables.
+We wish it was easy to tell you what the average car accident settlement is, but the truth can be tricky.
+It depends on several variables.

-Car accident statistics show the annual cost of car accidents in the United States is around $242 billion.
-Car accidents range from very minor (with little to no injuries) to extremely serious, resulting in life-long disabilities or even death.
-As personal injury lawyers, when calculating a client’s insurance claim, we must consider many different factors that depend on the victim’s damages and personal experience.
+The annual cost of car accidents in the U.S. is around $242 billion.
+Car accidents range from minor with no injuries to extremely serious, resulting in life-long disabilities or even death.
+Calculating a claim means considering different factors based on damages and experience.

 - The severity of your injuries and

 - The amount the insurance company is willing to pay on your claim

 You should also know that insurance companies do not like to pay out much for personal injury claims no matter how large or small they are.
 They will look for ways to deny your claim or lowball you on the settlement, so having strong evidence of the accident, the other driver’s fault, and your injuries is key.

 Some of the most significant factors that determine the average amount of a settlement include:

 Medical expenses make up the bulk of special damages in a car accident settlement.
 This includes medical costs you have already paid and bills you have accrued.
 Sometimes, you can pay certain bills after receiving your settlement money.
 Other times, you may have to pay out of pocket upfront for (hopefully full) reimbursement later.

 The settlement for your medical bills will depend on factors like:

 - The type of care you received